-NRM Core --This group of courses provides each student a broad foundation in the social, biological and physical/earth sciences.
-The NRM core also satisfies North Dakota State University's General Education requirements and includes 23 elective credits referred to as core electives.
+NRM Core -- This group of courses provides each student a broad foundation in the social, biological and physical/earth sciences.
+The NRM core also satisfies NDSU’s General Education requirements and includes 40 credits along with 40 core credits, 38 emphasis credits, and 10 credits of free electives.

 Financial Aid and Scholarships

 Summer job opportunities in natural resources management fields are plentiful.
 Internship programs leading to full-time employment with several federal agencies are available.
 Natural resources management offers three scholarships each year ranging from $250 to $500 each.
 Additional scholarships are available through the College of Agriculture, Food Systems, and Natural Resources.
 Student loan, grant and work-study information is available from Student Financial Services and Bison Connection.